EcdysisFoundation/metaformer_ecdysis/dataset_generation/readme.md

 *positional arguments*:
   input_directory       Path to input directory.
 Images must be inside subdirectories named as the class they belong to. output_directory      Output directory

-### `db.py`

-Has a custom class with useful methods to connect to BugBox database and retrieve data.
-It is not ment to be used as a script.
-Connection parameters should be added to an `connection.py` file.

-### `queries.py`

-SQL queries templates used to get images metadata form BugBox database.